signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 #### Auto Instrumentation Post-Install Configuration

-- The `/etc/ld.so.preload` file will be automatically updated with the default path to the installed instrumentation library (`/usr/lib/splunk-instrumentation/libsplunk.so`).
+- The `/etc/ld.so.preload` file will be automatically created/updated with the default path to the installed instrumentation library (`/usr/lib/splunk-instrumentation/libsplunk.so`).
 If necessary, custom library paths can be manually added to this file.
-- The `/usr/lib/splunk-instrumentation/instrumentation.conf` file can be
+- The `/usr/lib/splunk-instrumentation/instrumentation.conf` configuration file
-  manually configured for resource attributes and other parameters.
-By default, this file will contain the `java_agent_jar` parameter set to the path of the installed [Java instrumentation agent]( https://github.com/signalfx/splunk-otel-java) (`/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar`).
+  can be manually configured for resource attributes and other parameters.
+By default, this file will contain the `java_agent_jar` parameter set to the path of the installed [Java Instrumentation Agent]( https://github.com/signalfx/splunk-otel-java) (`/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar`).